I am just a pet owner and animal lover who wants to save animals' lives.

 - Donate: You can donate to stop puppy mills and save animals' lives.

-- Support Shelters: Many organizations like The Humane Society accept donations to save animals from these mills and to provide more no-kill shelters.
+- Support Shelters: Many organizations like The Humane Society accept donations to save animals from these mills and provide more no-kill shelters.

 One Adoption Makes a Difference